gcc3/simple-ai-chat/README.md

 To show the stats information includings the self result evaluation use `:stats on`.

 * Location Service
-Use the device location to enhance the geology location beased questions (like weather or time).
+Use the device location to enhance the geology location based questions (like weather or time).
 To enable use, `:location on`

 * Speak